5 Things You Should Know Before Buying FamilyTreeDNA (FTDNA)

 Number of Users: 1 Million+

-FamilyTreeDNA (FTDNA) was created in 2000, and they were one of the first companies to offer a direct-to-consumer DNA test kit.
-In 2006, the company was able to invest in a state-of-the-art facility in Houston, Texas.
-Here, they conduct all of their genetic testing in-house.
+FamilyTreeDNA (FTDNA) was created in 2000.
+This organization was among the first companies to offer a direct-to-consumer DNA test kit.
+In 2006, the company was able to invest in a state-of-the-art facility in Houston, Texas, where they continue to conduct all of their genetic tests in-house.
 Using a simple cheek swab, the company will collect your DNA sample and compare it to specific reference populations in the DNA database.

 2. Test Results And Sample Reports

-Here are several things you can get FamilyTreeDNA report, depending on the test you choose.
+Here are several things you can get from a FamilyTreeDNA report, depending on the test you choose.

 FamilyTreeDNA Report Overview

 - Get a breakdown of ethnicities that contributed to your genes (Family Finder)

 - See how your DNA compares to ancient populations from DNA samples found in archaeological dig sites!
 (Family Finder)

 - Get your mitochondrial DNA analyzed, giving you specifics about your maternal side (mtDNA test)